KIRPAT/Webpack-/README.md

     ```
 * **You have routing.**
   * Take a look at the "routes.js".
 It is easy to understand.
-  * ***Note:*** You spessifically need to register a pug template and entry point in the router.js.
-This proccess can be tedious.
-I will look into folder based routing.
+  * ***Note:*** You specifically need to register a pug template and entry point in the router.js.
+This process can be tedious.
+I will look into folder based routing in the future.
 (Just like Next and Nuxt apps.)
-  * Exports multiple CSS-JS files for each "entry point".
+  * Exports multiple JS, CSS and HTML files.
-    * ***Note:*** Always in the root directory *for some reason.* I want it to export CSS files right next to html folder.
-Even if it is in a sub folder.
-I will look into it in the future.
+    * ***Note:*** CSS files are always being exported in the root ("dist") directory.
+I want it to export CSS files to the html's direcory.
   * Exports multiple HTML files according to "routes.js".

 * **Absolute Paths**